BCG-X-Official/facet/sphinx/source/contribution_guide.rst

     which requires the specification of testpypi in a special ``.pypirc`` file with specifications as demonstrated `here <https://flit.readthedocs.io/en/latest/upload.html>`__.
-*   The ``pyproject.toml`` does not provide specification for a short description (displayed in the top gray band on the PyPi page for the package).
+*   The ``pyproject.toml`` does not provide specification for a short description (displayed in the top gray band on the PyPI page for the package).
 This description comes from the ``src/__init__.py`` script.
-*   `flit <https://flit.readthedocs.io/en/latest/>`__ which is used here to publish to PyPi, also has the flexibility to support package building (wheel/sdist) via ``flit build`` and installing the package by copy or symlink via ``flit install``.
+*   `flit <https://flit.readthedocs.io/en/latest/>`__ which is used here to publish to PyPI, also has the flexibility to support package building (wheel/sdist) via ``flit build`` and installing the package by copy or symlink via ``flit install``.
 *   Build output will be stored in the ``dist/`` directory.